Carnival dolls were advertised as prizes given at carnival's and

 Sailors, Snookums, Snookey Ookum Baby, Soldiers, Uncle Sam, YamaYama,

-comedian Charlie Chaplin.
+comedian Charlie Chaplin and others.

 Kewpies, Comic Characters and